kammitama5/kammitama5.github.io/_posts/2019-02-15-Friday-February-15th.md

   an offer, feel free to have a cup of coffee with him to chat about everything.
 This was *amazing*.
 I really feel like he is someone long-term who is looking out for me and is a real mentor for me.
 It's amazing.

+- He also said that as the rest of our group are full-timers, to feel free to reach out to him if cost is a problem for anything.
+He was sensitive to the fact that I basically moved my life up to Silicon Valley.
+I thought that this was really considerate of him, because this was the case.
+I'm doing alright, but it's good that he was considerate of this and didn't assume that I came to the Valley with a bunch of money and resources.

 ## Secondly

 - I think as a junior developer, even though many of us are concerned with the name of the company,